 Preparatory: GWS 100.
 Women and Entertainment is a broad, introductory examination of women’s experience and interface with the entertainment arena, including but not limited to, film, music, and other popular cultural sites of knowledge production, from a uniquely feminist lens that focuses on the intersectionality of gender, race, class and sexuality.
 The course explores women’s roles in entertainment as producers, participants as well as consumers of various media.
 (Available for General Education, C2 Humanities.)

 GWS 300.
 Women as Agents of Change (3)

 Prerequisite: Completion of the lower division writing requirement.
 Preparatory: GWS 100 or GWS 110, or consent of instructor.
 New definitions and options for women within the family, community and society.
 Students study and report on women’s resources and organizations for change within the local community, as well as on the national and international scene.
-(Available for General Education, F Comparative Cultural Studies.)
+(Available for General Education, D1 Social Sciences or F Comparative Cultural Studies.)
 (IC)

 GWS 301.
 Feminist Theories (3)